spotmaxtech/maxcloud-docs/maxlang/help.md

 # MaxLang Quick Start
 ## -- All New Design, All For DevOps
-`MaxLang` is the dedicated programming language for automating the DevOps tasks, which is implemented and maintained by SpotMax team.
+`MaxLang` is the dedicated programming language for automating the DevOps tasks, which is implemented and maintained by MaxCloud team.

 ## addOrUpdateRepo
 #### 方法描述: